banderson7/DevSocialMedia/README.md

-Social Media site for developers
+Social Media site originally created following Udemy MERN stack course.

-Created following MERN Udemy course
+Expanded upon to be used as a tool for practicing QA tools for automation and API testing.

+To run locally, clone repo and run:
+`npm run dev`